The 10 best beaches of Formentera

 Small curiosity: Platja de Ses Illetes, “beach of the islets” in Catalan, owes its name to the numerous islets that surround it, which are often small and can only be visited by boat.

-Only the island of Espalmador can be reached and visited.
-To spend a day in this remote paradise (the law prohibits building or modifying the landscape), you just need to take the boat that every day makes a return service both from the port of La Savina and the beach of Ses Illetes.
+Only the island of Espalmador is reachable and open to visitors.
+To spend a day in this remote paradise (law prohibits building or altering the landscape), you will need to rent a private boat or join the group tours that depart daily from the port of La Savina.

-Being an uninhabited islet, you will not find any facilities or bars!
-So remember to bring everything you need, including beach umbrella, as there is no shade!
+As it is an uninhabited islet, you won’t find any facilities or bars!
+Remember, therefore, to bring everything you need with you, including a beach umbrella, since you won’t find any shaded areas!

 Platja de Llevant